Does having a will mean my estate won't have to go through probate?

 When a court accepts your will for probate, the court is making a formal finding that your will was properly executed.
 If the court finds your will wasn't executed properly or you didn't have the legal capacity required to execute a will, then the court declares your will to be invalid.
 If your will is invalid, the court cannot distribute your property using the will and the court must look to an earlier valid will or state law to see who will receive your property.
 When there is no valid will, your estate passes under intestacy.
 Intestacy can be partial or complete depending on the extent of the problems with your will.
 Most of us don't want our estate to go through intestacy because we want to make our own choices about who will receive our property.

 If the court determines your will is valid, your estate will probably have to go through some form of probate process to distribute your probate property.
 Probate comes in different types and lengths.
 This is another reason for confusion about wills and probate.
 We've all heard about people who had a will but supposedly "didn't have to go through probate."
 This probably means the probate process was so short the family didn't realize it was a form of probate or the family didn't realize they were supposed to file the will with the court.
 (Oops!
 There may be problems later with title to property or creditors.)

 There are shorter probate tracks for small estates and some options for the quick payment of allowances for surviving spouses and children.
 Not every estate will be able to use the small estate or allowance processes and avoid a full probate.
-For more information about the requirements for executing a will or how to choose the best probate option for your situation, give us a call at 704.887.5242 or fill out the contact form below.
+If you, a friend or colleague experiences a death in the family and needs help, please don’t hesitate to call on us for help.
+The number for our firm is (704) 887-5242.